 Haemophilia is nearly always caused by mutations in the X chromosome.
 For this reason, it has been referred to as an X-linked disorder.
 Other examples of X-linked disorders include red-green color blindness, Becker’s muscular dystrophy, and Alport syndrome.

-Because men have both an X and Y chromosome, while women have two X chromosomes, men who possess the haemophilia mutation will acquire it.
+Because men have both an X and Y chromosome, while women have two X chromosomes, men who possess the hemophilia mutation will acquire it.
 Women, on the other hand, aren’t likely to have the condition, because their second X chromosome makes up for any faults.
 However, women can act as carriers and pass the faulty gene down to their offspring.
 There is a 50% chance of a carrier passing haemophilia to their child.

 The three main forms of haemophilia are: